KamilKojs/Diabetic_Retinopathy_Classification/README.md

 * Try to extend model input to more than 3 channels by using additional information that wasn't in the original dataset?
 Maybe doctors have another techniques of detecting this disease other than RGB images?
 * Use ensemble of models
 * Implement other techniques apart from Deep Learning and use them in addition to DL in decision trees
+* Use Nvidia Dali to improve model learning times and reduce computation costs

 Usually visual analysis of problematic data produces interesting ideas for development so that would be my first step in improving this solution.